enarx-archive/docs/docs/Installation/Setup.md

 ## Install Dependencies

-### Fedora

-    $ sudo dnf install git curl gcc pkg-config openssl-devel musl-gcc

 ### Disclaimer

 Please note that most Enarx developers use Fedora, so that is the distribution where we'll be able to offer most support, if any.

-The following configurations are unlikely to be exercised with any frequency and as a result, may not work for you.
-However, they have worked at some point in the past and therefore they are listed here in the hopes that they might be useful to you.

 Please feel free to file a pull request to add your favorite distribution if you're able to build and run the Enarx test suite.